(A) What are the requirements for publicly funded child care?

 (2) To remain eligible for continuation of child care benefits, the caretaker shall meet the following eligibility requirements:

-(a) The caretaker shall meet the income eligibility requirements outlined in (A)(1) of this rule.
+(a) The caretaker shall meet the income eligibility requirements outlined in paragraph (A)(1) of this rule.

 (b) The caretaker shall pay the assigned copayment.